yyli28/d2mr-assessment-yyli28/06_r-programming/01_hello-world/assessment-yangyueli28.md

 TAs may recommend engagement points provisionally, but the instructor will make the final decision on engagement points.

 Mian: A good start!
 Beyond the comments left for specific objectives, a few practices where you could improve

         - Try more informative commit comments which helps with GitHub repository management
         - One chunk one thing.
 Now you are putting everying in one chunk, but we suggest you to put one thing in one chunk, like putting codes for loading libraries, function itself, and example runs on the functions separately.
 This is also one of the objective.

+ND: Nice work, Yangyue!
+Ditto what Mian said about commits and chunks.
+Lean into the best practices, you'll thank yourself later. :)

 Additional comments: